 Ottawa Flight School Comparison: OAS vs OFC

-A person wanting to begin flight training in Ottawa is prepared to spend in the neighbourhood of ten thousand dollars, and it only makes sense to get the best deal and the best experience.
-Choosing a flight school is something I did almost two years ago, and I believe I made the best choice at the time.
-That being said, has the situation changed now?
+A person wanting to begin flight training in Ottawa is prepared to spend in the neighbourhood of $10,000, and it only makes sense to get the best deal and the best experience.

 A Google search for “ottawa flight school” returns a handful of operators in the Ottawa area, including the Ottawa Flying Club (OFC), Ottawa Aviation Services (OAS), and the Rockcliffe Flying Club (RFC).
-I began flying at the OFC, and just switched to OAS.
+I began flying at the OFC, but switched to OAS.
 I have personally dealt with only these two, though, so the rest of this post only deals with them.
-(Side note: there used to be a Carp Flying Club, but a few months ago it was absorbed into the OFC)
+(Side note: there used to be a Carp Flying Club, but a couple years ago it was absorbed into the OFC)

 Tables are pretty, so let’s start with one that simply compares the two schools on even terms.